What are Northern California and Bay Area regional foods?

 - clam chowder in a sourdough bread bowl: white clam chowder served in a hollowed-out round sourdough roll

-- lobster rolls: fresh lobster either served warm with butter (Connecticut-style) or served cold with mayo (Maine-style) in a bread roll; technically this is a New England thing (as you can tell by the styles), but with plenty of quality seafood restaurants…it has become a Bay Area thing too
+- lobster rolls: fresh lobster either served warm with butter (Connecticut-style) or served cold with mayo (Maine-style) in a bread roll; technically this is a New England thing (as you can tell by the styles), but with plenty of quality seafood restaurants…it has become one of the most popular Bay Area regional foods too

 dessert – These desserts have a history deeply-rooted in the San Francisco Bay Area.

 - Ghirardelli chocolate: a maker of premium-quality chocolates; based in San Francisco, Ghirardelli is the 3rd oldest chocolate company in the US